httpwg/wg-materials/ietf115/minutes.md

 Dylan Cutler (DC) presenting

-mnot: When we talked about getting major changes to 6265bis we had strong concensus requirements.
+mnot: When we talked about getting major changes to 6265bis we had strong consensus requirements.
 Probably too late for 6265bis, but maybe the next one

 MT: Mozilla and the W3C are very keen on this work.
 We're willing to be guided on timeline by the group.
 Would advocate for some sort of signal that the IETF process is working on this, but maybe park it so we don't need to block on that work.